Give to Charity Effectively

 Start Planning Your Giving

-This year, don’t let goodwill remain a feeling in your heart.
+Don’t let goodwill remain a feeling in your heart.
 Put it into action with donations to the charities you believe in.
 To make sure your donations are financially sound and tax deductible, speak to your financial advisor today!